becheng/protect-azurefunction-aadb2c/README.md

 ![](./images/function-urlloc.jpg)

-This tells the AAD B2C app to send the authorization tokens to our Function App upon successful authentication.
+This tells the AAD B2C App to send the authorization tokens to our Function App upon successful authentication.

 Now that we've wired our B2C App to talk to our Function App, next is to make sure our Function App is connected to our B2C App.